 Read about the latest news and events from RNIB Cymru

-Our Policy and Communications team handles all press and media enquiries.
-We are happy to help or comment if we can, or provide bilingual spokespeople and case studies.
+Our Communications team in Wales handles all press and media enquiries.
+We are happy to help, provide comment or bilingual spokespeople, and case studies.

 To be added to our media mailing list or for any press enquiries about RNIB's work in Wales, please contact the Communications Team on [email protected].

 We know that people across Wales will be feeling anxious about visiting any healthcare setting.